programmfabrik/easydb-documentation/content/webfrontend/datamanagement/search/find/_index.en.md

 ![Advanced Search](expertensuche_en.png)

-You can access other object types by using the <code class="button">All object types</code> pull-down list .
-Then the search term is limited to an object type.
-If you want to search more than one object type, you must call up several expert searches and enter individual search terms into the search field.
+The expert search displays only the fields for the object types selected under "Object types/Pools".
+If several are selected, a search mask "All object types" with fields that occur in at least two of the selected object types is also displayed.
+You can switch to the individual search fields of the individual object types via a pulldown.
+The entries in the search fields are then limited to the selected object type.
+If you want to search several object types, you must make multiple entries in the expert search for the corresponding object type.
+Your entries for different object types are collected when they are transferred to the search field.

 The checkbox in the right column searches *records without entry*, that is, For example, if you select this checkbox for a field with Name *Description*, and then click on <code class="button">Include in the search</code>, filter all records where the *description* field is empty.